Some remarks on a mathematical model for water flow in porous media with competition between transport and diffusion: Results

-which means unsaturated soil with saturation equal to $s=0.3$ (hence $s>\bar{s}$) in a bottom layer of thickness equal to $0.49$ with a steep transition to dry soil up to terrain.
+which means unsaturated zone of thickness $0.49$ with saturation $s=0.3$ (hence $s>\bar{s}$) in the bottom part, with a steep transition to dry soil up to terrain.
 The other parameters and boundary conditions are as above.
 The saturation profile at selected times $t=0.5, 5, 250, 2500$ is plotted in Figure~\ref{fig:gr_example2}.
-First, flow driven by transport near the bottom and by diffusion above the unsaturated layer is observed.
-Then the transport-driven flow in the lower layers becomes weaker, the saturation starts to decrease and when the threshold value $\bar{s}$ is met, the transport term becomes inactive, so that only the upper layers are continuously wetted by diffusion.
-The profiles of ma\-xi\-mal and minimal soil saturation over time are shown in Figure~\ref{fig:gr_max2}, where the peak in the bottom figure occurs at the time when the increase in saturation due to transport in the lower layer ends.
+First, flow driven by transport near the bottom and by diffusion above the unsaturated part is observed.
+Then the transport-driven flow in the lower part becomes weaker, the saturation starts to decrease and when the threshold value $\bar{s}$ is met, the transport term becomes inactive, so that only the upper part are continuously wetted by diffusion.
+The profiles of minimal and ma\-xi\-mal soil saturation over time are shown in Figure~\ref{fig:gr_max2}, where the peak in the bottom figure occurs at the time when the increase in saturation due to transport in the lower part ends.